Updated April 15, 2023

-Introduction to Market penetration
+Introduction to Market Penetration

 As soon as a company enters a new market, it strives for market penetration.
-The main objective behind the market penetration strategy is to launch a product, enter the market as swiftly as possible and finally, capture a sizeable market share.
-Market penetration is also, sometimes used as a measure to know whether a product is doing well in the market or not.
+The main objective behind the market penetration strategy is to launch a product, enter the market as swiftly as possible, and, finally, capture a sizeable market share.
+Market penetration is also sometimes used as a measure to know whether a product is doing well in the market or not.

 Market Penetration tactics

-Following are the different market penetration tactics:
+The following are the different market penetration tactics:

 1. Price Adjustment